CroSTAta: Cross-State Transition Attention Transformer for Robotic Manipulation: Evaluation

 \subsection{Baseline Methods}

-We compare our STA Transformer against four baseline approaches: a Transformer that processes temporal sequences with standard cross-attention, one that does not take past historical context into account, and established temporal modeling approaches including TCN \cite{lea2016temporalcn} and LSTM \cite{hochreiter1997lstm} networks.
-All networks present relatively small architectures with 4 processing layers and a hidden size of 512.
+We compare our STA Transformer against five baselines: a Transformer with standard cross-attention over state sequences, a Transformer that does not take past historical context into account, \revD{a self-attention-only Transformer processing state and input tokens together}, and established temporal modeling approaches including TCN \cite{lea2016temporalcn} and LSTM \cite{hochreiter1997lstm} networks.
+All networks use 4 layers and hidden size 512.
 We equipped TCN and LSTM networks with additional final feed-forward networks to predilige a fair performance comparison given the parameter count differences with transformer-based methods.
 The encoder structures remain comparable across all methods, with a hidden representation of 512.
 Additional implementation details and training hyperparameters are provided in Table \ref{tab:params-networks}.